TechForJustice/Datasets-API-Tech-Resources/Official Apps that exists.md

 <li><a href="https://play.google.com/store/apps/details?id=info.NYCHA.Mobile.MyNYCHA&hl=en">My NYCHA</a> by the New York City Housing Authority - app that allows public housing residents to create, submit, schedule, view and update maintenance service requests, view alerts and outages related to their developments, view their scheduled inspections and maintain their contact information via their smartphones and tablets</li>
 <li><a href="https://play.google.com/store/apps/details?id=com.nationwide.evictionApp">Eviction App</a> - app which allows the user to  manage their eviction needs electronically</li>
 <li><a href="https://www.huduser.gov/portal/pdr_mobile.html">PD&R Mobile Apps</a> by US Department of Housing and Urban Development - list of apps created by the US Department of Housing and Urban Development to provide the public with the latest housing research and data</li>
+<li><a href="http://philly.sheltr.org/">Sheltr</a> - mobile-friendly web app that provides information to guide individuals in Philadelphia to an intake center, a place where meals can be accessed, and a place to sleep for the night</li>
+<li><a href="http://weshelter.org/">WeShelter</a> - app that lets user contribute to the homeless in New York City</li>
+<li><a href="https://itunes.apple.com/us/app/street-reach-cincinnati/id1116784336?mt=8">Street Reach Cincinnati</a> - app which allows users to make a report of someone living on the street to the local agencies that will attempt to make contact with the person/s</li>
+<li><a href="https://github.com/shelterconnect">ShelterConnect</a> - open-source platform that optimizes the distribution of food donations in Los Angeles</li>
+<li><a href="https://www.wecount.org/Account/Login">WeCount</a> - helps people safely ask for items they need, and helps community members give directly to their neighbors</li>
+<li><a href="https://www.ourcalling.org/app/">Our App</a> - app that user provides an ample selection of homeless aiding tasks right at their fingertips</li>
 </ul>
 <br>
 <b>DOMESTIC VIOLENCE:</b>